MTecknology/website/content/challenges/complete-esxi-auto-deployment.md

 ---

 This post has to come with the disclaimer that 99.97% of ESXi deployments have *NO* use for anything this complicated.
-For that 0.03% of us, ESXi can be one heck of a deployment nightmare.
+For that 0.03% of edge cases, ESXi can be one heck of a deployment nightmare.
 It doesn't have to be, though.
 <!--more-->

 Background: The Situation